Money in Two Languages: How Bilingual Families Can Raise Financially Confident Kids

 Age-by-Age Bilingual Financial Education

 The cognitive research points to a clear strategy: meet children where they are developmentally and linguistically.
 Here is what that looks like at every stage.
+For a complete breakdown of what financial skills to introduce at each stage, see our age-by-age guide to kids’ allowance and money skills.

 The Early Years (Ages 3–5): Naming the World of Money